GeoscienceAustralia/ptha/propagation/SWALS/README.md

 SWALS
 -----

-SWALS is a light-weight linear shallow water equations solver.
+SWALS is a light-weight "Shallow WAter Linear equations Solver".
 It can run in Cartesian or spherical coordinates, and output stage and depth-integrated velocities over time, either as grids, and/or at tidal gauges.
 It can also output the peak stage for an entire run.
 Only single grid runs are supported